The code for this benchmark can be found at https://github.com/duckdblabs/db-benchmark and has been forked from https://github.com/h2oai/db-benchmark.

 directory is created, you

-solution 5.
-Generate the report to see how the results compare to other
+removing the dta.)
+5. Generate the report to see how the results compare

-solutions 6.
-Create your PR! (make sure the new time.csv and logs.csv
+to other solutions 6.
+Create your PR! (make sure the new time.csv and

 The PR will then be reviewed by the DuckDB Labs team where we will run the benchmark ourselves to validate the new results.
 If there aren’t any questions, we will merge your PR and publish a new report!